Is A Homemade Weed Killer A Better Choice Than Roundup?

 Pinterest Hidden Image

-The weed-killer commonly known as Roundup has been in extensive use around the world since the early 1970s.
+The weed-killer, commonly known as Roundup, has been in extensive use around the world since the early 1970s.
 The manufacturer (Monsanto) claims the product is safe when used correctly.
-The fact is the science is as old as their product.
+The fact is, science is as old as its products.

-With many tons of product sprayed on the planet every year, the toxins it contains are now in the air, water and soil.
+With many tons of products sprayed on the planet every year, the toxins it contains are now in the air, water, and soil.
 These chemicals find their way into the food we eat every day.

 What’s So Bad About Roundup?